Extending Jolokia

 A note about Service Loader approach

-The most important aspect is that the instantiation of such services is performed by JDK itself (or Jolokia itself) and if 3rd party applications use more sophisticated service registries (like CDI or Spring DI), then we can’t avoid static fields…
+The most important aspect is that the instantiation of such services is performed by the JDK (or Jolokia) itself and if 3rd party applications use more sophisticated service registries (like CDI or Spring DI), then we can’t avoid static fields…

 So if a Jolokia service extension needs to use other dependencies, it’s up to the application to provide necessary integration.
-Static fields is the easies (but not super-clean) option.
+Static fields is the easiest (but not a super-clean) option.

 Extension points in Jolokia 2